F1 condemns Piquet's racist language about Hamilton

 Formula 1 has condemned three-time world champion Nelson Piquet for using racially abusive language about Lewis Hamilton.

-The 69-year-old Brazilian, who won the world title in 1981, 83 and 87, used a racially offensive term in referring to Hamilton on a Brazilian podcast.
+The 69-year-old Brazilian, who won the world title in 1981, 1983 and 1987, used a racially offensive term in referring to Hamilton on a podcast.

 An F1 statement said: "Discriminatory or racist language is unacceptable in any form and has no part in society.